SemGloVe: Semantic Co-occurrences for GloVe from BERT: Experiments

 Development experiments are conducted on the WS353S dataset to compare the performance of GloVe and SemGloVe with different hyper-parameters settings.
 To be specific, we investigate the influence of vector dimension, corpus size and $x_\text{max}$ value on the performance.

-\textbf{Effect of Vector Dimension.} We evaluate GloVe and SemGloVe with different vector dimensions, ranging from 50 to 400.
+\paragraph{Effect of Vector Dimension.} We evaluate GloVe and SemGloVe with different vector dimensions, ranging from 50 to 400.
 For dimensions smaller than 300, the iteration number is set to 50, otherwise, it is set to 100.
 As shown in Figure \ref{fig:dev:3figures} (a), SemGloVe outperforms GloVe under different vector dimension settings.
 When increasing the vector size from 50 to 300, both GloVe and SemGloVe can improve the performance on the WS353S dataset.
-However, when further increasing the vector size to 400, GloVe has a slight decrease in performance while SemGloVe with MLM can keep the results stable.
+However, when further increasing the vector size to 400, GloVe has a slight decrease in performance while SemGloVe$_{md}$ can keep the results stable.
 For a fair comparison, we choose 300 as the final vector size.

-\textbf{Effect of Corpus Size.} To investigate the influence of corpus size, we divide the whole training corpus into 8 parts.
+\paragraph{Effect of Corpus Size.} To investigate the influence of corpus size, we divide the whole training corpus into 8 parts.
 GloVe and SemGloVe are trained on 1/8, 2/8, 4/8, 6/8 and 8/8 corpus parts, respectively.
 According to the corpus size, $x_\text{max}$ is set to 1.25, 2.5, 5, 7.5 and 10, respectively.
 As shown in Figure \ref{fig:dev:3figures} (b), SemGloVe outperforms GloVe in all corpus size settings.
-As the corpus size increases, GloVe and SemGloVe with SAN obtain better performance.
-In the meantime, SemGloVe with MLM can achieve reasonable results even with a small corpus size.
-We suppose that SemGloVe with MLM can capture sufficient word-word co-occurrences counts under small corpus size, which we will analyze in Section \ref{analysis}.
+As the corpus size increases, GloVe and SemGloVe$_{sd}$ obtain better performance.
+In the meantime, SemGloVe$_{md}$ can achieve reasonable results even with a small corpus size.
+We suppose that SemGloVe$_{md}$ can capture sufficient word-word co-occurrences counts under small corpus size, which we will analyze in Section \ref{analysis}.

-\textbf{Effect of $x_\text{max}$ Value.} To evaluate the effect of $x_\text{max}$, we train our models with different $x_\text{max}$ values.
+\paragraph{Effect of $x_\text{max}$ Value.} To evaluate the effect of $x_\text{max}$, we train our models with different $x_\text{max}$ values.
 As shown in Figure \ref{fig:dev:3figures} (c), SemGloVe outperforms GloVe under different $x_\text{max}$ values.
-GloVe and SemGlove with SAN achieve the best results when $x_\text{max}$ is set to 10, while SemGloVe with MLM maintains strong and stable results with different $x_\text{max}$ values.
+GloVe and SemGlove$_{sd}$ achieve the best results when $x_\text{max}$ is set to 10, while SemGloVe$_{md}$ maintains strong and stable results with different $x_\text{max}$ values.
 We suppose that, for window based contexts, a large $x_\text{max}$ value will lead to the neglect of useful word-word co-occurrences, while a small value will bring more noises.
-However, SemGloVe with MLM can capture context from deep bidirectional Transformers, which leads to high quality co-occurrences.
+However, SemGloVe$_{md}$ can capture context from deep bidirectional Transformers, which leads to high quality co-occurrences.
 We set $x_\text{max}$ to 10 in the remaining experiments.